-The evaluation of a secondary school by a visiting committee of the State Department of Education shall be considered an essential aspect of accreditation.
+The evaluation of a secondary school by a visiting committee of the Department of Education shall be considered an essential aspect of accreditation.

 Local school authorities should take full advantage of the opportunity provided through the Division of Secondary Education for school evaluation by a visiting committee of educators using the Evaluative Criteria.
-A request for a secondary school to be scheduled for evaluation using the Evaluative Criteria should be submitted by the division superintendent to the Supervisor of Secondary Education, State Department of Education, at least two years prior to the preferred evaluation date.
+A request for a secondary school to be scheduled for evaluation using the Evaluative Criteria should be submitted by the division superintendent to the Supervisor of Secondary Education, Department of Education, at least two years prior to the preferred evaluation date.

-A State-approved evaluation is recommended at least every ten years.
+A state-approved evaluation is recommended at least every 10 years.
 An alternative to an evaluation using the Evaluative Criteria is the Standard Evaluation.
-The Standard Evaluative Criteria has two emphases: (1) an in-depth study of the community, its resources and aspirations for the education of its children; and (2) a determination of the extent to which the school meets the Standards for Accrediting Secondary Schools in Virginia.
+The Standard Evaluative Criteria has two emphases: (1) an in-depth study of the community, its resources and aspirations for the education of its children; and (2) a determination of the extent to which the schools meet the Standards for Accrediting Secondary Schools in Virginia.
 Through the second emphasis, the school gains an understanding of its capability for carrying out the educational objectives of the community.
-This evaluation is not as complex or as highly structured as an evaluation by a visiting committee of the State Department of Education using the Evaluative Criteria, and should not be construed to be a replacement of such an evaluation.
-The Standard Evaluation may be used in instances where use of the Evaluative Criteria may not be possible; for example, (1) when the division superintendent submits a request, (2) when the State Board of Education directs that a high school or high schools be evaluated as an additional measure for determining accreditation, or (3) when certain problems arise with respect to implementation of the Standards of Quality and Objectives for Public Schools in Virginia.
+This evaluation is not as complex or as highly structured as an evaluation by a visiting committee of the Departconstrued to be a replacement of such an evaluation.
+The Standard Evaluation may be used in instances where use of the Evaluative Criteria may not be possible; for example, (1) when the division superintendent submits a request, (2) when the Board of Education directs that a high school or high schools be evaluated as an additional measure for determining accreditation, or (3) when certain problems arise with respect to implementation of the Standards of Quality and Objectives for Public Schools in Virginia.

-The Standard Evaluation shall be conducted by a visiting committee consisting of representatives from the State Department of Education, local school divisions and/or colleges and universities in the Commonwealth.
-The Standard Evaluation may be completed during a minimum period of two days by the visiting committee using reporting forms and other material prescribed by the State Department of Education.
+The Standard Evaluation shall be conducted by a visiting committee consisting of representatives from the Department of Education, local school divisions and/or colleges and universities in the Commonwealth.
+The Standard Evaluation may be completed during a minimum period of two days by the visiting committee using reporting forms and other material prescribed by the Department of Education.